-“The technology has evolved so far from the old foam block jackets that you couldn’t physically wear when out fishing to these new slimline lifejackets that you put on at the boat ramp and leave on all day with no affect on my fishing,” Dr Andrew Rowland, Recfishwest CEO.
+“The technology has evolved so far from the old foam block jackets that you couldn’t physically wear when out fishing to these new slimline lifejackets that you put on at the boat ramp and leave on all day with no affect on my fishing,” Recfishwest CEO Dr Andrew Rowland, Recfishwest said.

 *Please note Level 100 and higher lifejackets provide a high level of buoyancy and are approved for use in unprotected waters (DOT).
 So please ensure your lifejacket meets this standard before purchasing

 Try Before You Buy!!
 We offer over 160 FREE Loan Lifejackets across 21 locations throughout WA, where members of the public can borrow a lifejacket at no cost for the day!
 See where you can test one out here!

 Ready to purchase your own life jackets please visit our Fish and Survive website.